andris9/fetch/README.md

 # fetch

 Fetch url contents.
-Supports gzipped content for quicker download, redirects(with automatic cookie handling), streaming etc.
+Supports gzipped content for quicker download, redirects (with automatic cookie handling, so no eternal redirect loops), streaming and piping etc.

 ## Install